Pens to Lens Student Filmmaking Competition

 Submission Guidelines

-- There is no restriction this year on when the student film was produced; older work is welcome provided it meets the other criteria.
+• There is no restriction on when the student film was produced; older work is welcome provided it meets the other criteria.

 Submission Information